monarch-initiative/mondo/docs/editors-guide/rare-disease-curator.md

 ![Screenshot 2023-08-07 at 2 24 46 PM](https://github.com/monarch-initiative/mondo/assets/12737987/18731ad9-3154-49fc-882c-0db4352a0c54)
 2. Add sources for this annotation (it is important to document how a term was determined as rare).
 Sources MUST include
    - Curator ORCID
-   - Supporting evidence : PMID and/or other trusted source (e.g. doi, experts in the field)
+   - Supporting evidence: PMID and/or other trusted source (e.g. doi, experts in the field)
 3. Share the GH issue reporting this term as a rare disease with the rare disease authoritative sources (by bringing their attention to this term, they might want to add it to their rare disease list).

 **3. Inferred rare disease.**